lukashass/rowing-trophy/README.md

 ## Editing text

-To edit texts on the base in `rowing-base-uni-kiel.FCStd` using [FreeCAD](https://www.freecadweb.org/), just edit any `ShapeString` and recompute the model.
+To edit texts on the base in `rowing-base-uni-kiel.FCStd` using [FreeCAD](https://www.freecadweb.org/) (last working [version](https://github.com/FreeCAD/FreeCAD/commit/4f167b828b68b1544732881f0b2393ea873cffd1)), just edit any `ShapeString` and recompute the model.
 Then export `Fusion` to `.stl`.

 ## Print